nobodyisinocent/RGBtoHDMI/README.md

 Two designs versions have been done.
 Here they are:

-First design with Pi0 located between CIA and GARY:
+First design with Pi0 located between CIA and PAULA:
 ![V4](https://user-images.githubusercontent.com/80821708/132412268-e0bb7d3b-5a37-4486-aa96-4f820c219baa.png)

 Second version, the smallest design version with the Pi0 installed just onto CIA with HDMI output on the back of the AMIGA.